 Denim feathers!
 Aren’t these fantastic?
+My cousin showed me these a couple years back.
 They’re really fun to make, can be used in a zillion different ways, and are a great way upcycle old denim jeans or jackets.
 Let’s get making!

 Old denim, preferably in a couple different shades